Bob Dylan ‘Blonde on Blonde’: Twice As Good—Review

 Related: Dylan is still the colossus

 When it was released in late June 1966 as a double album—a rarity at the time and an obstacle to overcome as far as cost to the consumer was concerned—Blonde on Blonde debuted on the U.S. album chart on July 16.
 It ultimately reached the top 10 in the U.S. and the top 5 in the U.K. Rightly considered a classic, it is, in many ways, still Dylan’s defining album, one that helped to affirm his lingering largess.
-Now, more than 55 years after its initial release, its iconic standing remains as indelible as ever.
+Now, nearly 60 years after its initial release, its iconic standing remains as indelible as ever.
+Dylan’s recorded legacy is available in the U.S. here and in the U.K. here.

 Bonus Video: Watch Dylan perform “Rainy Day Women #12 & 35” live at Farm Aid in 1986